jankotek/mapdb-site/doc/internals.rst

 HTreeMap                        tree implementation behind HashMap and HashSet provided by MapDB

 delta packing                   compression method to minimalise space used by keys in BTreeMap.
 Keys are sorted,
                                 so only difference between keys needs to be stored.
-You need to privide specialized serializer to enable delta packing.
+You need to provide specialized serializer to enable delta packing.

 append file db                  alternative storage format.
 In this case no existing data are modified, but all changes